kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 it has to put unexisting node's name, which is supposed to be registered later after its scale up, so that the scheduler can schedule pending pods on those new nodes as soon as possible after nodes are registered.

-So, we need to keep the node's name somehow.
-The condition to keep it would be:
+So, we need to keep the node's name on `NominatedNodeName` even when the node doesn't exist.
-1. The node name doesn't exist. i.e., the pod has experienced the scheduling cycle, but the nominated node isn't included in nodes that got evaluated there.
-2. The scheduler doesn't perform any preemption towards the pod. i.e., the scheduler doesn't need to update the nominated node name with a different node.
-If the preemption is performed, the pod might be able to get scheduled on the existing node, instead of waiting for a new node to be created, which could be faster.
+We'll discuss it at [Only modifying `NominatedNodeName`](#only-modifying-nominatednodename) section.

 #### [CA scenario] A new node's taint prevents the pod from going there, and the scheduler ends up clearing `NominatedNodeName`

-Let's dig deeper into CA's scale up scenario with `NominatedNodeName`.

-To summarize the discussion, what happens when CA scales up is:
+With the current scheduler, what happens if CA puts `NominatedNodeName` is:
 1. Pods are unschedulable.
 For the simplicity, let's say all of them are rejected by NodeResourceFit plugin. (i.e., no node has enough CPU/memory for pod's request)
 2. CA finds them, calculates nodes necessary to be created
 3. CA puts `NominatedNodeName` on each pod